rebelsky/sams-assorted-musings-reflections/_forthcoming.md

     * June: Assorted
     * July: More Grinnellians (?)
     * August: Assorted
-    * September: The next three-hundred essays (I'd have to write one set of ten topics each day)
+    * September: Planning ihree-hundred more essays (I'd have to write one set of ten topics each day; that could be an interesting challenge)
+    * October: Assorted
+    * November: The not-so-great, excessively end-noted, American novel.
+      (A novel as a series of essays.)
 * *Should I do a series on "topic, revisited"?*

 ---